oemof/oemof-solph/doc/installation_and_setup.rst

   pip install oemof

-If pip is not part of your python environment, see section "Required Python packages" below for further help or use WinPython/Anaconda (see below).
+If pip is not part of your python environment, see section :ref:`additional_packages_Win` below for further help or use WinPython/Anaconda (see below).

 Using WinPython (community driven)